SENSING-Technology/nvidia-jetson-camera-drivers/Jetson AGX Orin Devkit/SG8A-ORIN-GMSL2-F/JetPack6.2/SG8A_ORIN_GMSL2-F_V2_AGX_Orin_YUV_JP6.2_L4TR36.4.3/Readme.md

   * support max 8 cameras to bring up at the same time
 * SG5-IMX490C-5300-GMSL2-Hxxx

-  * support max 8 cameras to bring up at the same time
+  * support max 5 cameras to bring up at the same time
 * SG8S-AR0820C-5300-G2A-Hxxx

-  * support max 7 cameras to bring up at the same time
+  * support max 6 cameras to bring up at the same time
 * SG8-OX08BC-5300-GMSL2-Hxxx

-  * support max 7 cameras to bring up at the same time
+  * support max 4 cameras to bring up at the same time
 * DMSBBFAN

   * support max 8 cameras to bring up at the same time
+* OMSBDAAN-AA

+  * support max 8 cameras to bring up at the same time
+* OMSBDAAN-AB

+  * support max 4 cameras to bring up at the same time

 #### Quick Bring Up